fasrc/User_Codes/Example_Recipes/Job_Arrays/job_arrays_1/README.md

 #### PURPOSE:

-Example workflow illustrating use of job arrays and a "master" Python script to perform a parameter sweep on the Odyssey cluster at Harvard University.
+Example workflow illustrating use of job arrays and a "master" Python script to perform a parameter sweep on the FASRC cluster at Harvard University.

 #### CONTENTS: